-- A diamond is a transparent crystal of tetrahedron crystal of bonded carbon atoms.
-One of the outstanding physical characteristics of diamond is its extreme hardness and its high dispersion index and high thermal conductivity.
+- A diamond is a transparent crystal of a tetrahedron crystal of bonded carbon atoms.
+One of the outstanding physical characteristics of a diamond is its extreme hardness and its high dispersion index and high thermal conductivity.

 - Freshly mined diamonds are a girl's best friend, but they're a guerrilla's best friend too.
 The break-up of the Soviet Union and civil wars in Africa flooded the market with illicit diamonds.
-Millions of smuggled blood diamonds, fuelled civil war in Angola and Zaire and the disintegration of the USSR opened the floodgates to a torrent of diamonds from there too.
+Millions of smuggled blood diamonds fuelled civil war in Angola and Zaire and the disintegration of the USSR opened the floodgates to a torrent of diamonds from there too.

 - The meltdown in the tiger economies of the Far East suppressed diamond demand and 1996 saw the Australian Argyle mine, the biggest in terms of quantity, leave the De Beers cartel.

 - The physical properties and clarity of Moissanite Diamonds are so close to a natural diamond gemstone, that most diamond testers, used in the jewelry industry to distinguish lab-created diamonds, will nearly always misidentify moissanite as a diamond.

 - The Duchess of Cornwall's diamond engagement ring belonged to the Queen Mother.
 I adore looking at this Diamond ring...